New Patients 610-904-9274

 Endosteal Implants

-An endosteal implant looks like a screw with threads since it will literally screw into the jaw bone.
-Once there, the bone cells will surround the implant and fuse to it.
-This creates a strong bond between the bone and implant.
+An endosteal implant looks like a screw with threads since it will screw into the jawbone.
+Once there, the bone cells will surround the implant and fuse.
+This creates a strong bond between the bone and the implant.
 The implant can then act as the missing tooth root and support a dental crown, bridge, or denture.

 Subperiosteal implants

 Unlike endosteal implants, subperiosteal implants are placed on top of the jawbone, under the gums, instead of in the jawbone.
-This type of implant is made up of a metal framework that is custom fit to the patient’s jawbone.
+This type of implant comprises a metal framework that custom fits the patient’s jawbone.
 The framework is surgically placed on the bone.
 The gums will heal around the framework with posts that extend from the gums.
-Then your dentist can secure the denture, dental bridge, or dental crown.
+Then, your dentist can secure the denture, dental bridge, or dental crown.

 Zygoma Implants

-Zygoma implants are not used often by dentists.
+Dentists don’t often use zygoma implants.
 They are for patients who suffer from severe bone loss in the upper jaw.
-Instead of securing the implant fixtures to the jaw bone (because it is lacking in quantity and quality), the dentist will anchor the implants into the cheekbone.
-Zygoma implants ultimately give some patients the chance to receive implants who otherwise wouldn’t qualify for them.
+Instead of securing the implant fixtures to the jaw bone (which lacks quantity and quality), the dentist anchors the implants into the cheekbone.
+Zygoma implants ultimately give some patients the chance to receive implants that otherwise wouldn’t qualify.

-To learn more about dental implants and the services that Dr. Petkevis offers, please call us at 610.904.9274 to book your consult.
-You can also schedule an appointment for dental implants in Chester Springs, PA by filling out our online appointment form.
+To learn more about dental implants and Dr. Petkevis’s services, please call us at 610-904-9274 to book your consultation.
+You can also schedule dental implants in Chester Springs, PA by filling out our online appointment form.